dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 ### Pipeline

 The EdgeX Bridge sample uses a Intel(R) DL Streamer based pipeline definition with a version that designates its purpose.
-The reference pipeline found beneath `./pipelines/object_detect/edgex_event_emitter` uses standard gstreamer elements for parsing, decoding, and converting incoming media files, gvadetect to detect objects within each 15th frame (producing results relative to the source's frame rate), gvametaconvert to produce json from detections, gvapython to call a custom python module to _transform_ labeled detections, and finally gvametapublish to publish results to the [edgex-device-mqtt](https://github.com/edgexfoundry/device-mqtt-go) device service.
+The reference pipeline found beneath `./pipelines/object_detection/edgex_event_emitter` uses standard gstreamer elements for parsing, decoding, and converting incoming media files, gvadetect to detect objects within every 6th frame (producing results relative to the source's frame rate), gvametaconvert to produce json from detections, gvapython to call a custom python module to _transform_ labeled detections, and finally gvametapublish to publish results to the [edgex-device-mqtt](https://github.com/edgexfoundry/device-mqtt-go) device service.

 ### Object Detection Model